 Best For: Casual Lunch, Casual Dinner, Date Night, Beer Lovers

-Midtown Bluebird is beloved spot for residents of Couer d’Alene.
+Midtown Bluebird is a beloved spot for residents of Couer d’Alene.
 Its comfy atmosphere, lovingly crafted food, and variety of drink options make it a perennial favorite.
 The owners, Viljo and Autumn Basso, are no strangers to the restaurant scene in Coeur d’Alene, having been the original owner of Garnet Cafe as well as owners of the previously mentioned restaurant, Syringa Sushi.

 This midtown eatery serves classics and a good portion of small plates like spinach dip, potato salad, mac-n-cheese, poutine, and fresh oysters.
 Other menu items include tasty choices like parmesan halibut, shoulder steak, and paella.